Colors That Go With Sage Green — 10 Calming and Restorative Pairings Designers Swear By

 Green is going to be a top color choice for people who love this look or even if they can’t face the care required to look after plants they can still feel the positive vibes of such a fresh and vibrant color which reminds us so much of nature and the outdoors.

-If you have a color pairing of lavender and sage green together in a room and want to add a third hue, be sure to include a shade that doesn't overwhelm but blends in well with these calming colors.
-A good option would be with a cream or a beige – both tones that are neutral and can give an excellent lift to lavender and sage green.
+If you have a color pairing of say lavender, red or blue with sage green, and want to add a third hue, be sure to include a shade that doesn't overwhelm but blends in well with these calming colors.
+A good option would be with a cream or a beige – both tones are neutral and can give an excellent lift to lavender and sage green.
 Alternatively, a dusty blue could be a great companion if you want to add an impact to the space.